Gaza, Ukraine loom large as G20 foreign ministers meet

 Brazil also wants to use its G20 presidency to push the fights against poverty and climate change.

-There will also be space for bilateral meetings on the sidelines of the gathering — though a Blinken-Lavrov encounter looks unlikely, given the exploding tension over Russian opposition leader Alexei Navalny’s death in prison Friday.
+There will also be space for bilateral meetings on the sidelines of the gathering — though a Blinken-Lavrov encounter looks unlikely, given soaring tensions.

 – Election-year havoc –